If you thought people weren’t using cash as often before the pandemic, imagine how little it’s being used now.

-Let’s be real: How often do you carry cash these days?
-Many of us have already made the switch from cash to cards, but some people have taken it a step further and dropped cards altogether.
+Long before the coronavirus spread, many of us had already made the switch from cash to card — and some people have taken it a step further and dropped cards altogether.

 Thanks to all the new — and some not so new — payment apps available for smartphones, there are more secure ways to pay than ever.
 Some might even argue they’re a better option than a card that can easily be hijacked via data breaches.
 Tap or click here to read more about how millions of credit cards were stolen in one breach.